 The first test was to cook the dumplings in their natural form, without adding anything else to the mix.
 I want to see how they turn out, and if the skin of the dumplings can get crispy using this method.

 I literally have never tried cooking air fried frozen dumplings, so was going into this one blind.
 I started with 5 minutes at 180 degrees Celsius or 356 degrees Fahrenheit.
+As you can see below, I placed them on my grill pan, but I don’t think it will make any different to use an air fryer basket.
+Just make sure you are not stacking or overlapping the dumplings too much.

 What we got after that was a pretty pale looking bunch of dumplings.